 Customers may not consume food or drink on the premises that they have brought in from outside (this condition is relaxed for Autism Friendly Cinema screenings).

 Do parents have to pay when accompanying a child to one of your workshops?

 If you are accompanying a child to one of our weekly or one-off workshops you will not need an additional ticket, unless you are also taking part in the workshop.
 Please see the programme for further details on individual workshops.

 Films rated U and PG can be attended by anyone, films rated 12A can be attended by over 12s and under 12s if accompanied by someone over 18.
 Films rated 15 and 18 can only be attended by persons over 15 or 18 respectively.
 For more information please visit the BBFC.

-Junction is accessible for wheelchair users, with a ramp from street level to the walkway at the front of the building, and a fully level ground floor.
+There is a ramp from street level to the walkway at the front of the building, and a fully level ground floor.
 We have a lift up to the balcony and community room, with accessible toilets on both levels.
 The auditorium features space for wheelchair users, both on the front row and on the balcony.
+Level access is available only to certain seats and the rest of the seating has stepped access with no handrail.
+Please contact Box Office if you require level access so we can book the right seat for you.
 An induction loop is fitted in the auditorium and other rooms.
+Audio Description is available on most film screenings.
 Further information about our accessibility can be found here.

 Individual shows which feature strobe lighting or reduced accessibility will be clearly indicated in the programme and at Box Office.

 If it is necessary for them to be accompanied, disabled people are entitled to one free ticket for a carer but this facility is not always available for some events, e.g. external hires, and our box office staff can advise on this.

 Junction’s friendly staff will be more than happy to assist you, so please make your access requirements known at the time of booking.